 Bluegrass Note: Rev. Elijah Craig also founded Georgetown College.
-Legend has it that a quart of bourbon reposes under each of the six lonic columns of the portico of the oldest building on campus, Giddings Hall, built in 1839.
+Legend has it that a quart of bourbon reposes under each of the six Ionic columns of the portico of the oldest building on campus, Giddings Hall, built in 1839.

-Craig definitely produced whiskey (and paper) at the site, some observers of bourbon lore believe that calling him its inventor was simply a late 19th-century marketing ploy to counter the temperance movement.
+mixed up the first batch of bourbon in the 1780s.
+While it's known that Craig definitely produced whiskey (and paper) at the site, some observers of bourbon lore believe that calling him its inventor was simply a late 19th-century marketing ploy to counter the temperance movement.

 Royal Spring Park is located at Main and Water streets in downtown Georgetown.
 The Georgetown/Scott County Museum at 229 East Main Street, includes some exhibits about Craig and his papermaking operation.
 It's open year round, Wednesday through Saturday from 10 a.m. to 4 p.m.
 Closed on Sundays.
 (502-863-6201).
 Ironically, no bourbon is produced in Scott County today.

 (Maybe that's why the chainsaw sculpture of Craig at Royal Spring Park has such a scowl on its face!)